LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 number of inversions occurs when the array is sorted in reverse order and has no equal elements.

+Bubble Sort exchanges only adjacent elements.
-Each exchange in Bubble Sort removes precisely one inversion; therefore, Bubble Sort requires :math:`O(N^2)` exchanges.
+Each such exchange removes precisely one inversion; therefore, Bubble Sort requires :math:`O(N^2)` exchanges.